alsuren/mijia-homie/docs/presentation/slides.md

 # Backstory

-- We started with a few ESP32 sensors like this:
+- We started with a few ESP32 dev-boards like this:
   ![](./inception-yun_hat_04.jpg)
-- These cost around US$16 each, and Andrew couldn't get them running more than about a day on battery power.
+- These cost around US$16 each, and don't last more than about a day on battery power.

 ???